wso2/docs-mi/en/docs/learn/examples/transport-examples/tcp-transport-examples.md

 ```xml
 <soapenv:Envelope xmlns:soapenv="http://schemas.xmlsoap.org/soap/envelope/"><soapenv:Header/><soapenv:Body/></soapenv:Envelope>
 ```
-On Linux, you can save the request in a `request.xml` file and use Netcat to send the TCP request.
+In Linux, you can save the request in a `request.xml` file and use Netcat to send the TCP request.
 ```
 netcat localhost 6061 < request.xml
 ```